Clinical use of saw palmetto

 In the 1870s, eclectic medical practitioners used the plant for urologic conditions.
 Saw palmetto berries were officially listed in the United States Pharmacopoeia in the first half of the 20th century .
 Saw palmetto use is common in Europe and somewhat less popular in the United States .

 A number of studies and meta-analyses have evaluated extracts of the saw palmetto berry for its safety and efficacy in the treatment of BPH; these are reviewed here.
 Detailed discussions of the treatment of BPH and the use of saw palmetto in the combination herbal product PC-SPES for the treatment of prostate cancer are discussed separately.
-(See "Secondary endocrine therapies for castration resistant prostate cancer" and "Medical treatment of benign prostatic hyperplasia", section on 'Herbal therapies'.)
+(See "Alternative endocrine therapies for castration-resistant prostate cancer" and "Medical treatment of benign prostatic hyperplasia", section on 'Herbal therapies'.)

 MECHANISM OF ACTION

 The saw palmetto berry contains over 100 known compounds.
 The active ingredients in saw palmetto appear to be contained in the purified lipid soluble extract of the saw palmetto berry.
 This has been found to contain 85 to 95 percent fatty acids (predominantly lauric, caprylic, and caproic), long-chain alcohols, and sterols (including beta-sitosterol, stigmasterol, cycloartenol, lupeol, lupenone, and methylcycloartenol) .